 - Provides the equivalent liability protection of an LLC or corporation

 What about discord among the partners?
 If the partners have a falling out or desired to close their business, the simplest course of action would be for each partner - as trustee - to distribute the TIST property/assets back to the other partner.
-This action would defund the TIST entirely leaving nothing in it, rendering it a moot entity.
+This action would de-fund the TIST entirely, rendering it a moot entity.

 The Key Takeaway